mosip/mosip-automation-tests/README.md

 ### To build End to End Automation Project Sequence:
 * Authentication Demo Service `mvn clean install`
 * Automation Tests `mvn clean install`
-* Acceptance Tests(Location: mosip-automation-tests\mosip-acceptance-tests\ivv-orchestrator) `mvn clean install`
+* Acceptance Tests(location: mosip-automation-tests\mosip-acceptance-tests\ivv-orchestrator) `mvn clean install`
-    - After Successful build will get the JAR (ivv-orchestrator-0.1.1-SNAPSHOT-jar-with-dependencies.jar)
+    - After Successful build will get the jar (ivv-orchestrator-0.1.1-SNAPSHOT-jar-with-dependencies.jar)

 ### To build Packet Utility Project Sequence:
 * Mosip Test Data Provider `mvn clean install`
 * Mosip-Packet-Creator `mvn clean install`
-    - After successful build will get the JAR (mosip-packet-creator-0.0.1-SNAPSHOT.jar)
+    - After successful build will get the jar (mosip-packet-creator-0.0.1-SNAPSHOT.jar)
     - Packet Utility is used to create and uploads the packet which is used by the e2e automation.